Bell nonlocality from compatibility of entanglement-breaking channels: RESULTS

 First, we formalize the notion of compatibility used in this work.
 Consider three finite-dimensional systems $A$, $B$, and $C$.
-A channel from $A$ to $BC$, denoted by $\mathcal{G}_{A\to BC}$, is called a {\em broadcasting channel} [subscripts denote the system(s) in which the object lives or acts on].
-For a pair of channels $\mathcal{N}_{A\to B}$ and $\mathcal{N}_{A\to C}$ (which are from $A$ to $B$ and from $A$ to $C$, respectively), a fundamental question is: {\em Can they be simultaneously realized by a broadcasting channel from $A$ to $BC$?} This asks for a broadcasting channel $\mathcal{G}_{A\to BC}$ achieving
+A channel (i.e., completely positive trace-preserving linear map) from $A$ to the bipartite system $BC$, denoted by $\mathcal{G}_{A\to BC}$, is called a {\em broadcast channel} (here, the subscripts denote the system(s) on which the object lives or acts on).
+For a pair of channels $\mathcal{N}_{A\to B}$ and $\mathcal{N}_{A\to C}$, a fundamental question is: {\em Can they be simultaneously realized by a broadcast channel from $A$ to $BC$?} This asks for a broadcast channel $\mathcal{G}_{A\to BC}$ achieving